 If night-migratory songbirds use a radical-pair mechanism for their magnetic compass, they should be sensitive to anthropogenic radiofrequency electromagnetic noise.
 This is the case (Nature 509, 353-356).
 Furthermore, if we can prove that cryptochrome 4 is a radical-pair-based magnetic sensor in migratory birds, we will also have demonstrated a fundamentally quantum mechanism that makes animals sensitive to environmental stimuli a million times weaker than previously thought possible (Annual Review of Biophysics 45, 299–344).

-To understand the fundamental quantum mechanism in the birds eye, Apl.
-Prof. Karin Dedek as retina and vision specialist is doing research within my group on the following topics: Retinal circuitry for magnetoreception in migratory birds and further more general vision topics: functional role of horizontal cells in the retina, retina degeneration and gap junctions.
+To understand the quantum mechanism in the avian eye that presumably underlies the magnetic field detection, apl.
+Prof. Dr. Karin Dedek works as a retinal and vision specialist of the group on the following topics: (1) retinal circuits for magnetoreception in migratory birds, and (2) general basic research (the functional role of horizontal cells in the retina, retinal degeneration, as well as gap junctions).